hellybrine/Aarav-Machhral-2K22SE01/PRE-READ.md

 # Pre-read: AI Coding Interview

-Congratulations on being shortlisted!
-This document will help you prepare for the upcoming coding interview round.

-## Interview Format

-The interview process consists of two phases:

-### Phase 1: Coding Round
-- **Duration**: 90 minutes
-- **Type**: Hands-on coding session
-- **Format**: You'll be given a problem statement at the start
-- **Goal**: Build a working application based on the problem shared

-### Phase 2: Explanation Interview
-- **Duration**: 30 minutes (if selected)
-- **Type**: Technical discussion
-- **Format**: You'll be asked to explain your solution, design decisions, and code logic
-- **Focus**: Demonstrate your understanding of the code and your problem-solving approach

-## What to Expect

-### During the Coding Round (90 minutes):

-1. **Problem Statement**: You'll receive a problem statement at the beginning
-2. **Development Time**: You'll have 90 minutes to design, build, and test your solution
-3. **Live Coding**: You'll be building the application in real-time
-4. **Submission**: Push your code to your GitHub repository

-### After the Coding Round:

-Selected candidates will be invited for a 30-minute explanation interview where you'll:
-- Demo your working application
-- Explain your design decisions and approach
-- Discuss your code logic and implementation choices
-- Answer questions about your solution

-## Prerequisites & Preparation

-### Technical Setup

-Before the interview, ensure you have:

-1. **Development Environment Ready**:
-   - Your preferred IDE/editor installed and configured
-   - Git installed and configured
-   - A GitHub account set up and ready to use
-   - Terminal/command line access

-2. **Technology Stack** (Choose what you're comfortable with):
-   - **Programming Language**: Python or Java
-   - **Backend Framework**:
-     - For Python: Flask, FastAPI, Django, etc.
-     - For Java: Spring Boot, etc.
-   - **Database**: Any database of your choice (SQLite, PostgreSQL, MySQL, MongoDB, etc.)

-3. **GitHub Repository**:
-   - Know how to create a new repository on GitHub
-   - Understand how to add collaborators to a private repository
-   - Be familiar with basic Git commands (add, commit, push)

-4. **AI Agent/LLM**: You can choose and use any AI agent or LLM of your choice (e.g., ChatGPT, Gemini Code Assist, Cursor AI, GitHub Copilot, etc.)

-**Note**: Since you'll be using LLMs/AI assistants, your prompting skills will also be evaluated along with your code understanding and problem-solving approach.

-## Interview Day Checklist

-- [ ] Development environment is set up and working
-- [ ] GitHub account is ready
-- [ ] You have a stable internet connection
-- [ ] Your IDE/editor is open and ready
-- [ ] Terminal/command line is accessible
-- [ ] You're in a quiet, distraction-free environment
-- [ ] You have a way to demo your application (screen sharing ready)
+You've been shortlisted!
+Here's what you need to know to prepare.

+## The Process

+You'll have **90 minutes** to build a working application based on a problem we'll share at the start.
+Use Python or Java, any framework you're comfortable with, and any database.

+After the coding round, selected candidates will be invited for a **30-minute explanation interview** where you'll demo your solution and walk us through your code and design decisions.

+## What You'll Need

+**Setup:**
+- IDE/editor of your choice
+- Git installed
+- GitHub account ready
+- Terminal access

+**Tech Stack:**
+- Language: Python or Java
+- Framework: Flask/FastAPI/Django (Python) or Spring Boot (Java)
+- Database: Your choice (SQLite, PostgreSQL, MySQL, MongoDB, etc.)

+**GitHub:**
+- Know how to create a private repository
+- Know how to add collaborators
+- Basic Git commands (add, commit, push)

+**AI Tools:**
+- You can use any AI agent or LLM you prefer (ChatGPT, Gemini, Cursor, Copilot, etc.)
+- **Important**: We'll evaluate your prompting skills along with your code understanding and problem-solving approach.

+## Before You Start

+Make sure:
+- Your development environment is working
+- You can create and push to a GitHub repository
+- You have a stable internet connection
+- You're in a quiet space where you can focus

 ---

-**We're looking forward to seeing your problem-solving skills in action!**
+That's it.
+Keep it simple, build something that works, and be ready to explain your choices.

-Good luck, and see you at the interview! 🚀
+Good luck! 🚀